Qianxi, Guizhou

-Qianxi (黔西市 (Qiánxī Shì)) is a county-level city of western Guizhou province, People's Republic of China.
+Qianxi (黔西市 (Qiánxī Shì)) is a county-level city of western Guizhou province, China.
 It is under the administration of Bijie City.
 The county had a population of 970,700 in 2019.

+History

 The area of Qianxi has been inhabited since prehistoric times, as evidenced by stone tools found in the Guanyin cave among others.

+Arts and Culture

 Qianxi is also the home of Guizhou opera (Qianju).

+Administrative divisions

+Qianxi is divided into 5 subdistricts, 15 towns and 12 ethnic townships: